1jour1vin

 Nose

-Expressive and rich with aromas of red fruit and grapefruit.
+Expressive and rich, with aromas of red berries and grapefruit

-Complex and structured.
-Citrus aromas enhanced by a lovely acidity.
+complex and well-structured.
+Citrus aromas enhanced by a lovely acidity

 Serve